Being culturally aware

 - Come from the family’s perspective.
 See yourself as a facilitator – your role is not to impose dietary and physical activity advice from your own cultural perspective, but to support families to come up with solutions that fit within their cultural practices.

 - Show an interest and don’t be afraid to ask!
-Use the communication skills learned in (communicating with parents module) to find out about the family, how their life works and what works for them.
+Use the communication skills learned in the (communicating with parents about child weight module) to find out about the family, how their life works and what works for them.

-- E.g. ask open questions, listen to the parents’ needs and summarise to ensure you have correctly understood what they have told you.
+- E.g. ask open-ended questions, listen to the parent's needs and summarise to ensure you have correctly understood what they have told you.

 - Adjust your language to the knowledge and understanding of the family (or any interpreters you are working with).
 Using visual resources such as infographics or images might help explain concepts to individuals with limited fluency in English.